-This H-bridge controller measures numerous types of input signals as well as provides different outputs.
-It has three Universal Inputs.
-The two outputs can provide up to 2.5 A of current.
-Each output is a half-bridge.
-They form a full H-bridge when used together.
+The 12 In 12 Out CAN Controller (ECU) is a device that measures numerous types of input signals as well as drives different outputs.
+The 12 In 12 Out CAN Controller has twelve Universal Inputs.
+The 12 Proportional Outputs can provide up to 2.5A of current (but the total consumption must not exceed 20 A).
 Flexible circuit design gives the user a wide range of configurable input and output types.
-Powerful control algorithms allow the user to program the controller for a wide range of applications without the need for custom firmware.
-It features auto-baud-rate detection.
+The sophisticated control algorithms allow the user to program the controller for a wide range of applications without the need for custom software.
+AX020420 has an Auto Baud Rate detection feature.

-The Axiomatic Electronic Assistant is used to configure the device.
-Programming configurable properties, EA setpoints, are listed in chapter 4.
-Setpoint configuration can be saved in a file which can then be utilized to program the same configuration to another AX103000.
-Throughout this document EA setpoint names are referred with bolded text in double-quotes and the setpoint option is referred with italicized text in single-quotes.
+The Axiomatic Electronic Assistant is used to configure the 12 In 12 Out CAN Controller.
+Programming configurable properties, EA setpoints, are listed in chapter 3.
+Setpoint configuration can be saved in a file which can then be utilized to program the same configuration to another 12 In 12 Out CAN Controller.
+Throughout this document EA setpoint names are referred to with bolded text in double-quotes and the setpoint option is referred with italicized text in single-quotes.
 For example, "Input Type" setpoint set to option 'Voltage Input'.

 In this document the configurable properties of the ECU are divided into function blocks, namely input function block, output function block, diagnostic function block, lookup table function block, programmable logic function block, math function block, CAN transmit message function block and CAN receive message function block.
 Input function block includes properties used to select input sensor functionality.
 Diagnostic function block properties are used to configure fault detection and reaction functionalities.
 Lookup table function blocks, programmable logic function blocks, math function blocks offer some logical programming to convert signals.
-The CAN transmit message function block configures properties of the messages sent to the CAN busses.
-And the CAN receive message function block configures properties of the messages received from the CAN busses.
-These function blocks are presented in detail in next subchapters.
+The CAN transmit message function block configures properties of the messages sent to the CAN buses.
+And the CAN receive message function block configures properties of the messages received from the CAN buses.
+These function blocks are presented in detail in the next subchapters.